RajatJangra2653/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

-# Module 2 - Plan and implement Azure Cosmos DB SQL API
+# Lab 02b - Plan and implement Azure Cosmos DB SQL API

-### Estimated Timing: 30 minutes

-## Migrate existing data using Azure Data Factory
+## Lab scenario

 In Azure Data Factory, Azure Cosmos DB is supported as a source of data ingest and as a target (sink) of data output.
 In this lab, we will populate Azure Cosmos DB using a helpful command-line utility and then use Azure Data Factory to move a subset of data from one container to another.

+## Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Create and seed your Azure Cosmos DB SQL API account.
+- Task 2: Create Azure Data Factory resource.

+### Estimated Timing: 30 minutes

+## Exercise 1: Migrate existing data using Azure Data Factory

-### Lab 1: Create and seed your Azure Cosmos DB SQL API account
+### Task 1: Create and seed your Azure Cosmos DB SQL API account

 You will use a command-line utility that creates a **cosmicworks** database and a **products** container at **4,000** request units per second (RU/s).
 Once created, you will adjust the throughput down to 400 RU/s.